oracle-quickstart/oci-o11y-solutions/knowlege-content/Enterprise-Manager/README.md

-# Using Observability & Managemnt Services to monitor Oracle Enterprise Manager
+# Using Observability & Management Services to monitor Oracle Enterprise Manager